adam-ja/dotfiles/README.md

 ### Extras

 - A [Nerd Font][nerdfonts] is required to see fancy symbols.
 The popular JetBrains Mono Nerd Font is installed as part of the process above, and this also includes ligatures where supported.
 - The kitty terminal emulator is also installed and configured to use the JetBrains font (kitty supports ligatures) and the matching theme from the tokyonight neovim theme.
-If using kitty, it's worth changing the default terminal app in the OS to this, and updating any keyboard shortcuts (e.g. Ctrl-Alt-T in Ubuntu).
-- If not using kitty, you'll need to set the font and theme in your terminal emulator of choice.
-    - Some themes are provided by the tokyonight.nvim plugin.
-    - Not all terminal emulators support ligatures (including GNOME Terminal).

 ## License